Today (1982 TV program): News

 During 2007, Kellie Sloane and Allison Langdon filled in for Georgie Gardner who was on maternity leave.

 In July 2009, Georgie Gardner was appointed Nine News Sydney presenter on Friday and Saturday nights, she juggled her commitments with Today and presented the news from Tuesday to Friday.
 The Weekend Today news presenter would present the news on Monday.
 These news presenters have included Amber Sherlock (2009–2010), Alicia Loxley (2010–2011) and Deborah Knight (2011–2014).

 In 2014, Sylvia Jeffreys was appointed news presenter on Today replacing Gardner.
 Given that Sylvia would not be required to balance her role with any additional roles within the network, she was able to commit to the program five days per week, meaning the specialised Monday morning news presenting role was no longer needed.
 In December 2018, it was announced that Jeffreys would not return to Today in 2019 and move onto other projects.

 In January 2019, Tom Steinfort was announced as Jeffrey's replacement.
 In December 2019, it was announced, Nine Live Perth news presenter, Tracy Vo would be the news presenter with Steinfort returning to 60 Minutes.

 In March 2020, Vo permanently returned to Perth due to the COVID-19 pandemic.
-Alex Cullen now presents both news and sport.Today Perth local news inserts were introduced in March 2014, but were axed in May 2020.
+Alex Cullen presented both news and sport until December 2022.

 In January 2023, Brooke Boney replaced Alex Cullen as news presenter with Cullen focusing on sport.

+In March 2024, Boney announced her resignation from the Nine Network to take up an opportunity to study at Oxford University.
+She finished with the network after the 2024 Summer Olympics.
+In July 2024, Jayne Azzopardi was appointed as the news presenter.